Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 ### Entity Variables
 Each entity has 8 variables available (accessible via IDs 0 through 7).
 These variables can be set to any whole number.
-They can be used as a way to control which code gets run, as the `BroadcastNumberCause` can broadcast an entity variable.
+They can be used as a way to control which code gets run, as the `SendNumber` command can send an entity variable.
 For example:

 ```PowerShell